It’s total BS.

 THE BAD NEWS?
 Drugs do not heal.
 Indeed, they stop you from ever being healthy.

 THE GREAT NEWS?
-Being healthy in your later years is now easier than ever.
+Being healthy in your later years is now easier than ever, in spite of conventional medical ‘wisdom’.

 Your body already has all the tools you need.